aaronmams/jekyll-now/_posts/2017-01-19-Trump'onomics 101.md

 2. Big Financial Institutions

 Both of these groups suffer when the price of oil is low.
 Oil companies lose money directly and banks take a hit because oil production is heavily leveraged and banks end up holding a lot of bad paper when oil fields get shut down.

+When oil hit $30/bbl in the middle of last year there were some people like Kevin O'Leahrey squaking in CNBC that we should remember that low oil prices should be really GOOD for our economy because it means people pay less for gas and companies pay less for energy inputs...those low prices might have been awesome for consumers but the entire stock market pretty much shit its pants...companies that don't even have anything to do with production/finance/oil/etc lost massive amounts of value because when the banks and the oil companies hurt, the market hurts.

+# Summing Up

+1. I'm pretty sure that repatriating corporate profits would be pretty sweet for upper middle class to wealthy people with a lot of skin in the stock market.
+I can't, for the life of me, see how it helps the 'left behind by the economic recovery' crowd that we know voted for Trump in pretty big numbers.
+This is based on the fact that I can't find any convincing first-order correlations between corporate profits and manufacturing employment or between corporate profits and manufacturing earnings.

+2. I'm also pretty sure that 'bringing manufacturing back' is either impossible or unlikely to help unskilled labor very much.

+# A Final Request

+I would love to hear what people think of this.
+I tried to approach this as I would any other policy analysis and let the data mold my expectations.
+However, I recognize implicit bias is a real thing.
+I'd be super interested to hear from people who see things differently.
+My only (humble) request would be this: if you think I'm wrong/an idiot just be precise about how.
+Am I looking at the wrong data?
+Did use the rigth data but interpret it incorrectly?